eetuhki/42-exam-rank-02/README.md

-These are my solutions to the 42 school exam exercises I've encountered on my Hive Helsinki journey thus far.
+These are my solutions to the exercises of the first 42 school exam (Rank 02) I've encountered on my Hive Helsinki journey thus far.